 * These figures reflect the approximate percentage of the Drew comprehensive fee that covers similar costs.

-For Drew shortTRECs: All participants is Drew’s shortTRECs are eligible for scholarships to help defray the cost of the program.
+For shortTRECs: All participants in a shortTRECs are eligible for scholarships to help defray the cost of the program.
 On average, these scholarships cover 25 percent of the program cost.
 Student apply for these scholarship at the time of application to the shortTREC.
 Recipients of these scholarships will be notified shortly after acceptance to the program.

-If you currently receive financial assistance from Drew, you must reapply for financial aid each year; international or off-campus study does not change this requirement.
+If you currently receive financial assistance from Drew, you must reapply for financial aid each year; participation in a global education program does not change this requirement.
 Applications should be submitted to Drew’s Office of Financial Assistance according to the usual regulations and deadlines.

 Benjamin A. Gilman International Scholarship